 The standardized test requirement for admission to teacher education must be complete and students must obtain a 2.75 GPA before registering for SPED 424.

-Except for SPED 330 and EDU 250 which require a grade of B or higher, a grade of C or higher is required for all courses in the major.
+Except for SPED 330 and EDU 250, which require a grade of B or higher, a grade of C or higher is required for all courses in the major.

 Prior to enrolling in SPED 490 and ELED 490 (Student Teaching), students must meet all student teaching admission requirements including a C or higher in all professional education courses and a B or higher in SPED 330 and EDU 250.
 In addition, they must have met or exceeded the standards for both the portfolio and critical performance indicators, and completed all SPED/ELED coursework, prerequisite courses EDU 250 (B or higher), PSY 310 and related studies component coursework – (with no grade lower than a “C”) prior to enrollment in ELED 490 and SPED 490.